 Here you will find beautiful fjords and gorgeous fishing villages, my favourite being Seyydisfjorour.

-You will be spoilt for choice here – there are so many things to see.
 Some of Iceland’s most iconic waterfalls are in the South.
 You can also visit deserted plane wrecks, black sandy beaches, basalt rock formations, huge glaciers and lagoons with floating icebergs, outdoor springs and stunning canyons.

 South West Iceland